cijjas/ser_manos/README.md

   app standards where profile customization is expected.
 - **Technical Implementation and Decisions:**
   - **Technology Choice:** We utilized the `image_picker` Flutter plugin, which provides a unified API for accessing both the device camera and gallery across iOS and Android platforms.
   - **Integration:** A modal bottom sheet is presented when the user opts to update their profile picture.
 It gives the option to either take a new photo using the camera or choose an existing one from the gallery.
 Upon selection, the image is compressed and uploaded to Firebase Storage, and the resulting download URL is saved to the user's profile document in Cloud Firestore.
   - **Implementation Details:**
     - Permissions for camera and storage access are handled gracefully, using platform-specific permission prompts.
     - The selected image is previewed before confirmation, giving users the opportunity to cancel or retake.
     - After upload, the app updates the UI reactively using Riverpod to reflect the new profile image.

+### 3.2.3.
+Internationalization (i18n)

+**Description:**
+The application supports multiple languages (English and Spanish) with automatic language detection based on the user's device settings.
+All user-facing text is properly internationalized, providing a localized experience for different markets.

+**Technical Implementation & Decisions:**

+- **Technology Choice:**

+  - **Flutter's built-in `Intl` package** with Application Resource Bundle (ARB) files for managing translations.
+  - **Code generation** via `flutter gen-l10n` to create type-safe localization classes.
+  - **Context-based string access** through a custom utility for ergonomic usage.

+- **Implementation Details:**

+  - **ARB Files:** Separate `.arb` files for English (`app_en.arb`) and Spanish (`app_es.arb`) containing all translatable strings with descriptions and context.
+  - **Automatic Locale Detection:** The app automatically detects and uses the device's language setting, falling back to Spanish as the default.
+  - **Type-Safe Access:** All strings are accessed via `context.strings.keyName` pattern, providing compile-time safety and IDE autocomplete.
+  - **Comprehensive Coverage:** All user-facing text including forms, buttons, error messages, navigation labels, and content descriptions are internationalized.

+- **Configuration:**

+  - `l10n.yaml` configuration file defining localization settings
+  - Generated classes in `lib/generated/l10n/` for seamless integration
+  - Support for both languages declared in `MaterialApp.router` with proper delegates

+- **Benefits:**
+  - **Market Expansion:** Ready for both English and Spanish-speaking markets
+  - **User Experience:** Native language support improves accessibility and user satisfaction
+  - **Maintainability:** Centralized translation management with clear separation of concerns
+  - **Extensibility:** Easy to add new languages by creating additional ARB files

 ## 4. Technical Specifications and Decisions